jgsheppa/react-guest-list-sept-2020/README.md

 ## Set-up

 Fork this repository and open it in your code editor.
 To run, enter `yarn start` in the terminal.

+This project uses an API from another repository.
+Click [here](https://github.com/jgsheppa/guest-list-api-oct-2020) to see the API.
+This API was deployed using `Heroku`.